 A Computer Scientist by education, I am primarily a Multiagent Systems & Simulation Researcher.
-One part of my work is concerned with the design and analysis of complex adaptive systems by means of agent-based and game-theoretic techniques, with a particular focus on efficient modelling and simulation.
+One part of my work is concerned with the design and analysis of complex adaptive systems by means of agent-based and game-theoretic techniques, with a particular focus on explanation.
 On the other hand, I am also an experienced software engineer with a specific interest in the design and development of decentralised systems in general and the application and advancement of Blockchain technology in particular.

 How it all came about …

-After a particularly enjoyable period as a PhD student and later as a Postdoc at King’s, I moved back to Germany and joined Bosch as a Research Engineer for the Internet of Things.
-What attracted me to this job was that I am convinced that, due to its inherently distributed nature, its heterogeneity, and its openness, the Internet of Things is a perfect area of application for multiagent technology.
-My main challenge at Bosch is to investigate the potential of multiagent systems and simulation methods for the design, implementation, analysis, and verification of future IoT systems — especially in the context of the recent rise of Blockchain technology.
+After a particularly enjoyable period as a PhD student and later as a Postdoc at King’s, I moved back to Germany and joined Bosch as a Researcher.
+What attracted me to this job was that, due to its inherently distributed nature, its heterogeneity, and its openness, the Internet of Things is a perfect example of a multiagent scenario.
+My main challenge at Bosch is to investigate the potential of multiagent systems and simulation methods for the design, implementation, analysis, and verification of future “Economies of Things” — especially in the context of the recent rise of Blockchain technology.

 Despite my current focus on industrial research, academia has never lost its grip on me.
 After leaving King’s, I was given a Visiting Research Fellowship which allows me to continue to work with my former colleagues on the more theoretical side of things, in particular on problems surrounding the analysis of complex agent-based simulation models (for more information, check out my ‘Research’ pages).